 Tax is a fee that people and entities need to pay to the government to fund various social services and infrastructure crucial for nation-building and economic growth.

-In the Philippines, the National Internal Revenue Code states the rules on taxation.
+In the Philippines, the National Internal Revenue Code (Tax Code) lays down the rules on taxation.
 It identifies who should pay taxes and the types of taxes that should be collected from taxpayers.

-The Philippine tax law has undergone several reforms, the most recent of which is the Republic Act 10963 or the Tax Reform for Acceleration and Inclusion (TRAIN) Act that took effect in 2018.
+The Philippine tax law has undergone several reforms.
+The most recent one is the Republic Act 10963 or the Tax Reform for Acceleration and Inclusion (TRAIN) Act, which took effect in 2018.